VESSEL ACUPUNCTURE + CHINESE MEDICINE

 MODERN PRACTICE

-Below, we will take a look at the evidence supporting acupuncture for the treatment of several common health complaints during pregnancy, and finally, as you draw near to birthing, how acupuncture can support you in preparing for labour.
+Below, we will take a look at the evidence supporting acupuncture for the treatment of several common health complaints during pregnancy, and finally, as you draw near to birthing, how acupuncture can help you in preparing for labour.

 ACUPUNCTURE FOR NAUSEA & VOMITING IN PREGNANCY

-Many people report an improvement in nausea immediately during their first treatment, and the results tend to accumulate with each treatment over a course providing longer-lasting relief.
+Many people report an improvement in nausea immediately during their first treatment, and the results tend to accumulate with each treatment over a course, providing longer-lasting relief.
 We will also show you effective acupressure points to use at home to support you between treatments and help you navigate food choices to remain nourished.

 Reflux and heartburn are also common presentations we support people with through pregnancy.